section-engineering-education/engineering-education/articles/creating-a-virtual-assistant-using-python/index.md

     alt: Virtual Assistant Image Example
 ---

-A virtual assistant, also known as an AI assistant or a digital assistant, is a computer program that recognizes natural language voice commands and performs tasks for the user.
+Virtual assistants are Artificial Intelligent based programs.
+They are a smart computer program that understands human natural languages through voice commands or text and performs tasks for the user.
 This article guides you through the process of creating your own voice assistant through the use of a python library.

 <!--more-->